Noxyntious/SHitSHell/README.md

 # SHitSHell
-The worst Windows shell replacement ever.
+The worst Windows """shell replacement""" ever.
 # Using
 Just double click the exe file.
 I hope you know how to do that.
 # Does it suck?